NGC6872/CHIP8-interpreter/README.md

 File -> New -> Project from existing code -> select previously cloned repo

-Install SDL2 - Here's a quick video on how to do that: https://www.youtube.com/watch?v=PrDdfALWH_4
+Install SDL2 (for graphics) - Here's a quick video on how to do that: https://www.youtube.com/watch?v=PrDdfALWH_4

+Install OpenAL Soft (for audio) - Download link: https://openal-soft.org/#download

+Both of these libraries are needed for the program to compile correctly.

 # Resources:
 http://devernay.free.fr/hacks/chip8/C8TECH10.HTM